The Neighbors: Income

 The most common language spoken in the 118th St / Blanding Blvd

-neighborhood is English, spoken by 80.4% of households.
-Other important languages spoken here include Spanish and Vietnamese.
+neighborhood is English, spoken by 75.3% of households.
+Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region) and French.